samluiz/go-fiber-htmx-tailwind/README.md

 # Usage

-After cloning, make the necessary changes in the ```.air.toml``` file according to your OS and file structures.
+After cloning, update go.mod to match your project module name and make the necessary changes in the ```.air.toml``` file according to your OS and file structures.
 If you're on Windows and wanna use the same file structure as it is already, then just run ```air``` on the terminal.